sharmainec/tp/docs/UserGuide.md

 title: User Guide
 ---

-LingoGO! is a **desktop app for university students learning a new language, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
+LingoGO! is a **desktop app for university students who use English as their first language and are trying to learn a new language, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
 With digital flashcards, LingoGO! can make learning faster and more convenient compared to using than traditional flashcards.

 * Table of Contents
 {:toc}